mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 Not the most restful sleep last night.
 Regardless, everything is just a **little bit better** today.

-Shovelled some heavy snow before work and later in the afternoon, I went for the easy run.
+Shovelled some heavy snow before work then late this afternoon, I went for the easy run.

-What a difference from [Sunday](javascript:flick('sun');); practically the same route, same time of day, same kind of weather, except everything felt far more **comfortable today**.
-I could still feel the knot in my left glute and there is some soreness in my right talo-navicular joint but for a regular, base run, I finished it with a big smile.
+What a difference from [Sunday](javascript:flick('sun');).
+Practically the same route, same time of day, same kind of weather, except today, everything felt far more **comfortable**.
+I could still feel the knot in my left glute and there is some soreness in my right talo-navicular joint.
+Regardless, for a regular, base run, I finished it with a big smile.
 <!----->
 Reviewing the activity afterwards, I would have guessed that my pace was quicker than it was.
 No matter, my focus was running with good posture, not going fast.